 If you have an infection, it is important to treat it as soon as possible.
 Contact the hospital straight away on the 24-hour contact number you have if:

-- your temperature goes over 37.5°C (99.5°F), depending on the advice given by your chemotherapy team
+- your temperature goes over 37.5°C (99.5F)

 - you suddenly feel unwell, even with a normal temperature

-- you have symptoms of an infection, such as:
+- you have symptoms of an infection.

-- feeling shivery

-- a sore throat

-- a cough

-- diarrhoea

-- needing to pass urine often.